AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 5. A success message is shown through the `Ui` component
 6. Confirmation is returned to the user

+The category add command follows similar steps:

+1. User enters the "category add" command
+2. `FinTrack` forwards the request to `Commands`
+3. `Commands` uses `Parser` to:
+    - Read user's input (category name)
+    - Validate the input data
+    - Returns the input as a string
+4. The new category is added to `Categories`
+5. A success message is shown through the `Ui` component
+6. Confirmation is returned to the user

 #### <u> View History Implementation </u>

 ![View History Command Sequence Diagram](diagrams/ViewHistoryCommand.png)